Coding conventions for SIS developers

 ).

-This is known as the “customary order” in the Java Language Specification:
+- Keywords should appear in the “customary order” of the Java Language Specification:

 public